danielrriggs/danielrriggs.github.io/content/Concepts, Quotes, Principles/You should not isolate yourself.md

-If you want to enlighten yourself, withdrawing from the world is not life's purpose.
+Withdrawing from the world is not lifes' purpose.
 Your life's purpose is to live in the world and yet remain above it - and that is possible.